Thursday, January 23, 2025

 No, I don't know anyone here.
 Would you like me to leave?

 No, I was expecting you.
 Before I took the aya...whatever, Bob told me I would be visited by someone who would give me great new perspectives.
-As I launch my historic second term, this is actually a good time for some insights, if you have any.
-We're more or less on top of things, but it gets intense and who knows what might help.
+It's perfect timing as I launch my historic second term.
+We're more or less on top of things, but it gets intense and you never know what might help.

 I understand, Mr.....shall I call you Mr. President?